ktoso/akka/akka-docs/rst/scala/http/routing-dsl/directives/future-directives/onCompleteWithBreaker.rst

 Refer to :ref:`Akka Circuit Breaker<circuit-breaker>` for a detailed description of this pattern.

 If the ``CircuitBreaker`` is open, the request is rejected with a ``CircuitBreakerOpenRejection``.
-In this case, the request's entity databytes are ignored and drained fast.
+Note that in this case the request's entity databytes stream is cancelled, and the connection is closed as a consequence.

 Otherwise, the same behaviour provided by :ref:`-onComplete-` is to be expected.